 Students can then distribute roles for each week using the graphic organizer (the roles can be found in Mondays Made Easy’s Complete Guide).
 Let every student fill out the graphic organizer so every student knows their role for each meeting.
 Better yet – complete this task digitally so that students can have a copy on their personal drive.

-Assessment and Facilitation I like to drop in on meetings at random and use the rubric in the Complete Guide to evaluate students individually.
+I like to drop in on meetings at random and use the rubric in the Complete Guide to Literature Circles to evaluate students individually.
 These random assessments can create more incentive for students to be prepared for each meeting, and also provide individual feedback and assessment to students.

 One of the best assets of peer-based learning is that it is ultimately the students that keep each other accountable.
 To instill this accountability, I use my peer evaluation form and take student feedback into consideration when calculating each student’s final mark.
 When creating your own peer evaluation form, be sure to include constructive language that focuses on the student’s work, rather than the student themselves.
 Remind students to be supportive of one another, and to offer an explanation for their feedback whenever possible.
 (You can find my peer rubric here).

 For a final assessment, I assign Mondays Made Easy’s Movie Trailer Assessment for Any Novel.
 I find this to be a successful assessment because it prompts students to consider important elements of the novel (theme, characterization, etc.) while encouraging them to avoid dry summaries.
 Viewing these trailers at the end of the unit also sparks extracurricular reading for students who are inspired by their classmates’ work.